-The DOCSIS Service Flow Reference parameter MUST be set to a E-MTA unique value for the existing calls for DSA_REQ messages, and MUST be omitted in all other messages.
+The DOCSIS Service Flow Reference parameter MUST be set to an E-MTA unique value for DSA_REQ messages, and MUST be omitted in all other messages.
 Instead, the CMTS-issued DOCSIS Service Flow Identifier parameter MUST be used.

 The DOCSIS Rule Priority parameter MUST be set to 128.